For this project, you will implement four related optimizations using LLVM:

 after the other optimizations you've coded.
 To demonstrate this, try

-optimizing your code with the iter-opt
+optimizing your code with the iter-opt script, available on the CSL

-machines at ~cs701-1/public/llvm/scripts/
+machines at ~cs701-1/public/llvm/scripts/.

-for use, you'll need to change a few settings in
+To ready iter-opt for use, you'll need to change a few settings in

 the script itself.
-In particular, you must modify llvm_bin
+In particular, you must modify llvm_bin to

-reflect your LLVM binary, and dynlib
+reflect your LLVM binary, and dynlib to reflect the location of the

 dynamic library that contains your optimizations.

-of a stand-alone C file, iter-opt
+of a stand-alone C file, iter-opt will repeatedly run your

 optimizations.
 It runs each pass repeatedly, until they report only

-s of 0, i.e. until they can no longer collectively further
+STATISTICs of 0, i.e. until they can no longer collectively further

 optimize the program.
 (The script will also stop after it runs every